Dutch Crocus 'Mammoth'

 Extra bright, golden yellow blooms.
-Dutch Crocus ‘Mammoth’ is a delicate beauty to herald the spring.
+Dutch Crocus ‘Mammoth’ is a showy beauty and heralds the spring.

-Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
-They flower just after the species Crocus and Galanthus.
+These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

-Once established, these delicate beauties can produce up to four flowers a bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Once established, these charming beauties can produce up to four flowers per bulb.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.

 Late winter to early spring